5 Tips for Preparing a Post-College Budget

 5. Budget in some fun

-You’re likely feeling super-responsible as you work out your first budget to use in the “real world,” but it doesn’t have to be all work and no play just because you graduated college.
+You’re likely feeling super-responsible as you work out your first budget to use in the “real world,” but it doesn’t have to be all work and no play just because you graduated.
 Be sure to leave some room in your budget for things like entertainment costs, dining out and vacations.
 You don’t want to face burnout when you’re less than a year out of school.
 Budget in some fun!

 Budgeting isn’t about restriction, it’s about freedom.
 The best way to avoid financial strain is to know where your money is going and plan ahead!
 There are some amazing resources on our Banzai! page to help with all your budgeting needs and questions.